EPCCed/2024-11-04-archer2-intro-develop/_episodes/05-debug-profile.md

 ```
 {: .output}

-As the output of the compilation says, the executable `nbody-parallel.exe` has been instrumented by CrayPat-lite and therefore we can now run the application using the Slurm script provided with the source code.
+As the output of the compilation says, the executable `nbody-parallel.exe` binary has been instrumented by CrayPat-lite.
+A batch script called ``run.slurm`` is in the directory.
+Change the account to ``{{site.gid}}`` so it can be run.
+You can also use the course node reservation (check with the instructor or helpers) or the ``short`` QoS.

 Once our job has finished, we can get the performance data summarized at the end of the job STDOUT.
 ```
-auser@uan01:~> less slurm-out.txt
+auser@ln01:~/nbody-par> less slurm-out.txt
 ```
  {: .language-bash}
 ```
-CrayPat/X:  Version 20.05.0 Revision accedbc7b  04/20/20 21:41:33
+CrayPat/X:  Version 21.02.0 Revision ee5549f05  01/13/21 04:13:58
+.
 N Bodies =                     10240
 Timestep dt =                  2.000e-01
 Number of Timesteps =          10
 Number of MPI Ranks =          64
 BEGINNING N-BODY SIMULATION
 SIMULATION COMPLETE
-Runtime [s]:              6.759e+00
+Runtime [s]:              3.295e-01
-Runtime per Timestep [s]: 6.759e-01
+Runtime per Timestep [s]: 3.295e-02
 interactions:             10
-Interactions per sec:     1.551e+08
+Interactions per sec:     3.182e+09

 #################################################################
 #                                                               #